Greek Gods & Manga – Library TBR

 Number of Books Read: 104

-Number of Re-Reads: 2.
+Number of Re-Reads: Two.
 I re-read Columbine by Dave Cullen and Dracula by Bram Stoker.
 I read both of these books in high school, so it was time for a re-read.
-I typically re-read books when either it’s been at least five years since I originally read the book or if I pick up the book from my shelf and I don’t fully remember the plot of the book.
+I typically re-read books when it’s been at least five years since I originally read the book, or if I pick up the book from my shelf and I don’t remember the plot of the book.

-Ashley Winstead who wrote In My Dreams I Hold A Knife is an author on my radar.
+Ashley Winstead, who wrote In My Dreams I Hold A Knife, is an author on my radar.
 This book was so good.
-In My Dreams, I Hold A Knife centered on a group of college friends who met up at a college reunion.
+In My Dreams, I Hold A Knife is centered on a group of college friends who met up at a college reunion.
 They are confronted with their past as one of their friends was murdered during their tenure at their university.
-Ashley Winstead did write a book this year titled The Last Housewife which is centered around a cult.
-I didn’t read it this year because I didn’t see a paperback copy and I’m not a fan of hardcover.
+Ashley Winstead did write a book this year titled The Last Housewife, which is centered around a cult.
+I didn’t read it this year because I didn’t see a paperback copy, and I’m not a fan of hardcover.
 I could see myself picking up The Last Housewife sometime next year.

-The Lost Apothecary was a book I purchased late last year solely on the cover alone.
-Out of all the books, I read this year, this cover is gorgeous.
+The Lost Apothecary was a book I purchased late last year solely on the cover.
+Out of all the books I read this year, this cover is gorgeous.

 I’m Glad My Mom Died by Jennette McCurdy was a heartbreaking book to read.
-I grew up with the Nickelodeon shows and I remember watching iCarly when it aired.
+I grew up with the Nickelodeon shows, and I remember watching iCarly when it aired.
 It came as a shock to me to read this book and hear what Jennette endured from her mom.
 I couldn’t imagine my mom forcing me into acting at a young age.
-There were a lot of graphic descriptions in this coming from Jennette especially when she detailed her eating disorder.
-Child actors have to endure so much at a young age and I think this helped add on to the need to protect child actors and change the industry altogether.
+There were a lot of graphic descriptions in this coming from Jennette, especially when she detailed her eating disorder.
+Child actors have to endure so much at a young age, and I think this book illustrates why child actors need more protection in the industry.

 Vivienne and Rhys in The Ex Hex by Erin Sterling are my OTP.
 They belonged together.